From the Department of Residence Life

-Students residing in residence halls must ensure that their course load includes at least two-thirds traditional lecture/laboratory format (12 out of 18 semester credit hours) with face-to-face teacher-student relationship in a classroom on one of the Navarro College campus sites.
+A student residing in residence halls must ensure that his/her course load includes at least two-thirds traditional lecture/laboratory format (12 out of 18 semester credit hours) with face-to-face teacher-student relationship in a classroom on one of the Navarro College campus sites.
 All developmental coursework must fall into this traditional lecture/laboratory format.
-This face-to-face teacher-student relationship must prevail throughout the full sixteen-week semester.
-Exceptions to this policy will be approved by the Vice President of Student Services.
+This face-to-face teacher-student relationship must prevail throughout the full sixteen (16) week semester.

-Students who fail to meet this requirement for two consecutive semesters will not be permitted to continue as a resident student living on campus.
-If the student course load fails to meet this requirement at any time during a long semester and the student has been permitted to participate in the Residence Life program, the student will be removed from the Residence Life program within one week following notice of violation of College policy.
+If the student course load fails to meet this requirement at any time during a long semester and the student has been permitted to participate in the Residence Life program, the student will be removed from the Residence Life program within one week following notice of violation of College procedure.

 Navarro College does not allow a student to add personal locks to any part of the residence hall in order to secure personal items.
-All residence halls are equipped with locks on the main entry door and the doors to personal rooms.
 Students are encouraged to bring a footlocker, storage bins, locking file cabinet, or a small safe.
-Please note that any storage device is subject to being searched by professional staff or campus police.
+Please note that any storage device is subject to being searched by professional staff or Campus Police.

 If a resident is occupying a double room without a roommate, the resident must keep the unoccupied half of the room in a condition that would allow someone to move into the room on short notice.
 Any resident using the unoccupied half of the room will be documented and required to remove his/her belongings from the unoccupied half of the room immediately.
 The College reserves the right to periodically inspect half-filled rooms.
 Failure to comply with this policy could lead to monetary fines and disciplinary action.
-Navarro College reserves the right to consolidate students living within a Residence hall when students are singularly occupying a double room.
+Navarro College reserves the right to consolidate residents living in a room without a roommate.
 All room changes are decided by the Residence Life Office.

 The student is advised to discuss the grievance informally with the person who is the source of the grievance.
 If the grievance is resolved by the parties, the matter is deemed closed.
 If the grievance is not resolved at this level, the student may request an informal review by the Assistant Director.
 A formal written complaint must be submitted in order to initiate the process.
 If the complaint is on a College employee, either the Administrator who directly supervises the employee or the Administrator’s designee will oversee the complaint.
 (To promote a fair and swift resolution of their concerns, students are advised to consult with only those administrators designated by this procedure, unless there are compelling reasons to do otherwise).
 A written response will be given to the initiator within 5 business days of the submission.

-Tampering with, unnecessary use or misuse of or removal of a fire extinguisher, smoke alarms, or fire alarm equipment (including removal of smoke alarm batteries) will result in serious disciplinary action, because such act may endanger the lives and safety of others.
-If batteries are needed, please speak to the Residence Life Office or your Area Coordinator.
+Any resident found relocating, removing, disabling, tampering with, or destroying smoke detectors or fire-fighting equipment is strictly prohibited.
+Any resident found in violation of these policies will result in serious disciplinary actions, because such an act may endanger the lives of other residents.
+If batteries are needed, please speak to the Office of Residence Life or your Area Coordinator.

 Temporary quiet hours may be enacted to ensure the safety of all residents on campus.
 Residence Life staff members will announce to all residents that they need to be in their rooms or leaving the Residence Life areas.
 Residents are not to loiter outside in the Residence Life area during this period.
-Disciplinary actions can be assessed to the residents who are in violation of this period.
+Disciplinary actions can be assessed to the residents who are in violation of this policy.

 The room rent portion of the room is due in full when a student signs the Residence Life contract and takes possession of a room key.
 If a resident moves out of College Housing voluntarily or is removed for discipline reasons, he/she is still responsible for the room rent charges for the remainder of the term.
 The unused portion of the meal plan will be pro-rated and refunded.